 After 9 years, I should have had a huge bank of content under my belt.
 A strong brand.
 A winning content strategy that’s a great example for others.
 Made a serious dent in my dreams.
 But I had none of it.

 I always told myself I was too busy, but at some point in the future I would start.
 But there always seemed to be something more ‘important’ or ‘urgent’ in the way.
-If you visit my website, you’ll see I hadn’t written a blog post since 2016.
-Which was over a year after the one before it.

 My standard line has always gone something like this: